Jen-Rad/purrfectcapture/README.md

 **🌐 Live at:** [purrfectcapture.pro](https://purrfectcapture.pro)

-A beautiful screenshot capture app with a fun cat-themed design!
+The purrfect way to screenshot—fast, intuitive, and infused with a little meowgic in every snap.

 ## ✨ Features